What are family trips?

-Over some long weekends we organise lodge trips further away to places like the Ruahines, Tongariro and Egmont.
+Over some long weekends we organise lodge trips further away to places like the Ruahines, Tongariro and Taranaki.
 These are very popular with the children allowing them to do a mixture of activities, cycle, tramp, or just play around the lodge with their friends.

 Over Christmas some of the family group head to the South Island for 5 to 7 day tramping trips.

 What kinds of activities do we do?